Arapaima can grow to over 400 pounds.

 Guides: Professional, English-speaking native guides.
 Two anglers per guide and boat.

-Boats: You'll fish from 20-foot fully-equipped shallow draft skiffs.
-Each skiff has two large casting platforms and an electric trolling motor with remote control for moving silently within the lagoons.
-60-HP four-stroke motors, GPS and VHF radios are on board to keep guides in contact and to remain aware of each other’s position.
+Boats: You'll fish from 20-foot fully equipped shallow draft skiffs.
+Each skiff has two large casting platforms and an electric trolling motor with a remote control for moving silently within the lagoons.
+60-HP four-stroke motors, GPS, and VHF radios are on board to keep guides in contact and to remain aware of each other’s position.

 A Fishing License is included in your package.

-Fishing Equipment: Fly-fishing outfits are provided to guests upon request and with 30 days notice (Thomas & Thomas rods, Nautilus Reels, and Scientific Anglers Lines).
+Fishing Equipment: Fly-fishing outfits are available for guests upon request and with 30 days notice (Thomas & Thomas rods, Nautilus Reels, and Scientific Anglers Lines).
 Flies are available at camp for $5 to 15 each.
-A complete packing list is included in our confirmation packet.
+Our confirmation packet includes a detailed list of what to bring.

 5:30 a.m. - Coffee is hot.